Hua-Zhou/aw-area51/README.md

 - Prerequisites for connecting to the machine:

-	- If you are in CHS building and connected via ethernet cable, then `ssh 10.47.201.62` should work.
+	- If you are in CHS building and connected via ethernet cable, then `ssh [USERNAME]@10.47.201.62` should work.

-	- If you want to use WIFI (**NOT WORKING YET**), then:
+	- If you want to use WIFI to access the machine (**NOT WORKING YET**), then:
 		1. You need a UCLA MedNet account.
 		2. On campus, you have to use the `UCLAHealthSecure` wifi.
 		3. Off campus, you have to use the GobalProtect VPN Client and OnGuard associated with your MedNet acccount.
 See